-Genetic predisposition, in conjunction with environmental factors, appear to explain the occurrence of CHD.
-The recurrence risk in siblings of an affected individual is 1-6 percent when neither parent is affected (Burn and others 1998; Calcagni and others 2007); if more than one sibling is affected, this risk can increase to 10 percent (Nora and Nora 1988).
-Obstructive leftheart lesions generally have a higher risk of recurrence, compared to other forms of CHD (Lewin and others 2004); an estimated 20 percent of the first-degree relatives of patients with obstructive leftheart lesions may have undiagnosed CHD, such as bicuspid aortic valve (Kerstjens-Frederikse and others 2011).
-CHD has been also been associated with environmental factors, such as folate deficiency, maternal diabetes, and use of specific medications or alcohol during pregnancy (Blue and others 2012).
-Table 2 summarizes the risk factors.
+Genetic predisposition, in conjunction with environmental factors, appears to explain the occurrence of CHD.
+The recurrence risk in siblings of an affected individual is 1 percent to 6 percent when neither parent is affected (Burn and others 1998; Calcagni and others 2007); if more than one sibling is affected, this risk can increase to 10 percent (Nora and Nora 1988).
+Obstructive left-heart lesions generally have a higher risk of recurrence, compared with other forms of CHD (Lewin and others 2004); an estimated 20 percent of the first-degree relatives of patients with obstructive left-heart lesions may have undiagnosed CHD, such as bicuspid aortic valve (Kerstjens-Frederikse and others 2011).
+CHD has also been been associated with environmental factors such as folate deficiency, maternal diabetes, and use of specific medications or alcohol during pregnancy (Blue and others 2012).
+Table 11.2 summarizes the risk factors.